I Feel the Earth Move: Martika version

 American singer-songwriter and actress Martika released a cover of "I Feel the Earth Move" in mid-1989.
 It was issued as the third single from her debut album, Martika (1988).
 The song reached number seven in the United Kingdom and number two in Australia.
-It also reached number 25 on the US Billboard Hot 100 but quickly fell down the chart after radio stations pulled it from their playlists in the wake of the 1989 Loma Prieta earthquake.
+It also reached number 25 on the Billboard Hot 100 but quickly fell down the chart after radio stations pulled it from their playlists in the wake of the 1989 Loma Prieta earthquake.
 The music video was shot during the promotional tour for this album.